Vin-Jex/CrimeFighting/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is not open-source and is intended for educational purposes as part of Group 10's data science project on crime fighting.

 ---

 ## Acknowledgments

 - Crime dataset by [Isha Jangir](https://www.kaggle.com/ishajangir).
-- Thanks to the contributors of the libraries used in this project: Pandas, Scikit-Learn, Plotly, Seaborn, Streamlit, etc.# CrimeFighting
+- Thanks to the contributors of the libraries used in this project: Pandas, Scikit-Learn, Plotly, Seaborn, Streamlit, etc.